MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip.md

 </tr>
 </table>

-A teaching tip can have several configurations, including these notable ones.
+A teaching tip can have several configurations, including these notable ones:

 A teaching tip can target a specific UI element with its tail to enhance contextual clarity of the information it is presenting.